-Cerro Otto offers not only skiing and snowboarding, among other snow activities, but short-distance trails for mountain biking or hiking.
-The mountain's base is only 3 miles (5 kilometers) from Bariloche, and visitors enjoy taking the cable car up to the country's only revolving restaurant with an amazing view of Gutiérrez Lake and Nahuel Huapi Lake, Mount Leones, and other mountains.
+Cerro Otto offers not only skiing and snowboarding, among other snow activities, but also short-distance trails for mountain biking or hiking.
+The mountain's base is just 3 miles (5 kilometers) from Bariloche, and visitors may enjoy taking the cable car up to the country's only revolving restaurant with an amazing view of Gutiérrez Lake and Nahuel Huapi Lake, Mount Leones, and other mountains.

-Cerro Catedral, only 12 miles (20 kilometers) from Bariloche, is the biggest ski resort in the southern hemisphere, and international tourists visit for its range of activities.
+Cerro Catedral, located 12 miles (20 kilometers) from Bariloche, is the biggest ski resort in the southern hemisphere and international tourists visit for its range of activities.
 Onsite are more than 30 ski lifts, a shopping center, internet cafes, diverse restaurants, and a bike park with trails for everyone from beginners to experts.

 Cerro Campanario, about 22 miles (35 kilometers) from downtown Bariloche, is where you'll find spectacular panoramic views of the Andes and nearby lakes, hiking opportunities, and a mountain-top cafeteria.
 Hike or take the chairlift up for some great vistas.

 The Bariloche area has a wealth of outdoor activities providing scenic views.
 Visitors may choose to ride a horse, mountain bike, or hike.
-Adventurers may want to zipline through the woods on one of South America's longest trails, or paraglide on a 5,000 foot descent through the forested hills, among other activities.
+Adventurers can zipline through the woods on one of South America's longest trails or paraglide on a 5,000-foot descent through the forested hills, among other activities.

-Another option is to trek in a lovely local spot such as Refugio Frey, featuring lake, mountain, and forest landscapes.
+Another option is to hike in a lovely local spot such as Refugio Frey, which features lakes, mountains, and lush forests.
 Cerro Leones Park is the spot to see ancient caves and rock art, and Cerro Lopez has a great panoramic view of Lake Nahuel Huapi and its surroundings.

 The lakes have a number of water sport possibilities; one of the more popular excursions is the Cruce de Lagos, the lake crossing between Chile and Argentina, which also involves road crossings and usually takes two days.
 You'll have a chance to glimpse at waterfalls at Saltos de Petrohué, Osorno and Calbuco volcanoes, and wildlife.
 Take this photographic tour in reverse for the crossing from Bariloche to Puerto Montt, Chile.

-If you feel like splurging, the renovated and luxurious Llao Llao is a classic resort.
-There's a golf course, boating, restaurants, and much to see in this luxurious, lodge-like setting with stone fireplaces and views of the lakes and Andes.
-Enter the spa for a massage, aromatherapy, or to take fitness classes from pilates to yoga.
+If you feel like splurging, the renovated and luxurious Llao Llao is a classic resort that first opened in 1938.
+There's a highly ranked 18-hole, par-70 golf course with a free shuttle, boating, restaurants, and much to see in this luxurious, lodge-like setting that boasts stone fireplaces and views of the lakes and Andes Mountains.
+Enter the spa for a massage or aromatherapy, or take fitness classes such as pilates and yoga.